 Starting off with a classic, a road trip from Lisbon to Porto is a must-have experience in Portugal.
 From palaces and monasteries to ocean views and enchanting villages, this is a fantastic route that combines a little bit of everything.
 Excluding 2 days in Lisbon and 2 days in Porto, you can complete it in 5-7 days.

-Begin your journey in Cabo da Roca, Europe’s westernmost point, which provides some jaw-dropping views of the Atlantic coast.
+Begin your journey in Cabo da Roca, Europe’s westernmost point (and one of the most Instagrammable spots in Portugal), which provides some jaw-dropping views of the Atlantic coast.
 Continue to Sintra, where you’ll find the iconic Pena Palace and other visit-worthy landmarks like the old town, the Palace of Quinta da Regaleira, and the Sintra National Palace.

 From there, you must spend at least half a day strolling through the alleys of the picture-perfect village of Obidos, lose yourself in the beauty of the Bussaco Forest, unwind in the coastal town of Espinho, and enjoy some Port wine-tasting in Vila Nova de Gaia.